Data Engineering - Universe screening using Screener and Data Library Search function

 Conclusions

 In this Blueprint we explored two very different methodologies we can use to retrieve our initial data for an Artificial Intelligence pipeline.
-The first approach, the Screener, was a visual one that can however connect to a programmatic process as it allows us to extract the exact query that needs to be executed against Refinitiv data.
-The second one is a purely programmatic approach using the new RD Libraries API that allows us to have an incredibly fine level of control during data ingestion.
+The first approach, the Screener, was a visual one that can however connect to a programmatic process as it allows us to extract the exact query that needs to be executed against LSEG data.
+The second one is a purely programmatic approach using the Data Library that allows us to have an incredibly fine level of control during data ingestion.